nategreco/CarND-Behavioral-Cloning-P3/writeup/README.md

 #### 3. Creation of the Training Set & Training Process

 Data sets were handled utilizing a generator function.
 This way data was processed during training, reducing memory requirements during training.
-Prior to training the data (actually lines of the log file) were split (model.py:108) 80/20 between the train and validation sets.
-Then, when first called, the generator function shuffled the data (model.py:125), and from there on out when each batch was called the data was augmented as described above.
+Prior to training the data (actually lines of the log file) were split 80/20 between the train and validation sets.
+Then, when first called, the generator function shuffled the data, and from there on out when each batch was called the data was augmented as described above.